argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/dataset_records.md

 === "As a `Record` object"

-    You can also add records to a dataset by initializing a `Record` object directly.
+    You can update records in a dataset by initializing a `Record` object directly and providing the `id` field.

     ```python